title

 Near Timbuktu at sunset on the Niger River, flowing toward Niger and Nigeria

-World Factbook: "Among the 25 poorest countries in the world, Mali is a landlocked country highly dependent on gold mining and agricultural exports for revenue.
-The country's fiscal status fluctuates with gold and agricultural commodity prices and the harvest.
-Mali remains dependent on foreign aid.
+World Factbook: as of November 2014: "Among the 25 poorest countries in the world, Mali is a landlocked country that depends on gold mining and agricultural exports for revenue.
 Economic activity is largely confined to the riverine area irrigated by the Niger River and about 65% of its land area is desert or semidesert.
 About 10% of the population is nomadic and about 80% of the labor force is engaged in farming and fishing.
-Industrial activity is concentrated on processing farm commodities."
+Mali remains dependent on foreign aid.
+The country's fiscal status fluctuates with gold and agricultural commodity prices and the harvest; cotton and gold exports make up around 80% of export earnings.
+Industrial activity is concentrated on processing farm commodities.
+Mali is developing its iron ore extraction industry to diversify foreign exchange earnings away from gold...
+The main threat to Mali's economy is a return to physical insecurity.
+Other long term threats to the economy include high population growth, corruption, a weak infrastructure, and low levels of human capital."

 Economic growth rate